ahmadalwy3/ahmadalwy3/The-logger.md

 ![Figure 6](https://cloud.githubusercontent.com/assets/585534/8035264/fc8f467c-0dbc-11e5-8832-a2baf889af23.png)

-The logger is _unified_, i.e. it display all network requests from all tabs at once.
-If you close a tab for which there are entries in the logger, these entries will be marked as _void_, i.e. a bold `X` will appear in the second column of these entries, to indicate the tab for these entries does not exist anymore.
+With "All" selected in "Page selector" if you close a tab for which there are entries in the logger, these entries will be marked as _void_, i.e. they will be faded out, to indicate the tab for these entries does not exist anymore.

 The `X` button in the toolbar allows you to remove those void entries from the logger.